 THE SIGNIFICANCE OF SETTING SMART OBJECTIVES FOR PUBLIC RELATIONS CAMPAIGNS

-In communications planning, the establishment of objectives is often the least defined aspect.
+In communication planning, the establishment of objectives is often the least defined aspect.
 Public relations and communication professionals frequently establish vague objectives, making it challenging to assess their effectiveness and demonstrate the value of a PR campaign or communication program.
 As outlined in the Barcelona Principles, 'goal setting and measurement are fundamental aspects of any public relations campaign.'
 This brief article explores the distinction between goals and objectives, the concept of SMART objectives, the hierarchy of objectives, and the reasons for setting objectives.

 Difference Between Goals and Objectives